 A hoax is a term that describes anything that is not real.
 For example, many hoax e-mails are distributed to cause false fears.
-For another example, the "Bad Times" virus claimed to be capable of erasing everything on your computer's hard drive, as well as any disks or magnetic media near your computer.
+Another example is the "Bad Times" virus claimed to be capable of erasing everything on your computer's hard drive, and any disks near your computer.
 These claims were false.
 Today, most hoaxes are spread through chain e-mails.

 A hoax can be anything that would elicit fear, make you angry, or seem important.
-In other words, a hoax is typically anything that will make you forward, reply, or action without first validating the source of information.
-Good examples of hoxes may include any of the following.
+In other words, a hoax is anything that makes you forward, reply, or action without first validating the source of information.
+Examples of hoxes may include any of the following.

 - End of the world or judgment day.